 Have clearly stated business goals and research objectives.
 In general, insights in market research, including packaging research, can be nice to know, not need to know.
 This is usually the result of not having clear business goals or research objectives.
 This results in insights that are either not actionable or not relevant to the business needs.

 Go beyond facts and data.
 Another common reason for not getting the most from your research is to stop at facts or data versus translating these into true insights.
 Consumers cannot give you insights.
 It requires experienced market researchers to interpret the learning and get to true insights and recommendations.

 Have benchmarks for comparison.
 It is impossible to determine whether the package design is optimal or sub-optimal if tested in isolation.
 Comparing to the current package or competition are key to assessing performance.

 Conduct research in real life situations.
 Consider where purchase occurs, whether it is most often in traditional channels, fast food, vending machines, cinema, on-line, etc or a combination.
-Also, consider usage behaviour.
+Also, consider usage behavior.
 Is the category consumed in or out of home; alone or shared as examples.
 This will guide you in terms of what and how to measure and, importantly, where.